HongTie/LAB_TEST/README.md

-#This is for the test of the AIINS LAB
+# Test of the AIINS LAB

 #There are three files and each for a task.
 #The file's naming is same with the task.